MarcusPianco/photo-storage-api/README.md

 Nodemon: Listen for all the changes in js/ts files, configured in "nodemon.json" file

 install: `yarn add -D nodemon`
-configuring: 1) Create a nodemon.jon file in root path project
+configuring: 1) Create a nodemon.json file in root path project
 2) Configure nodemon file
 ```
 {